MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 ## Publish filter policy for Seattle store

+To publish the filter policy for the Seattle store, follow these steps.

 1. Go to the Seattle filter policy you created.
 You should be on this screen already if you followed the above steps.
 1. Select **Publish**.

 ## Create filter policy for Chicago store

+To create a filter policy for the Chicago store, follow these steps.

 1. Go to **Orchestration \> Policies** and select **New**.
 1. For **Policy Name**, enter "Fulfillment filter policy - Chicago".